 Not having travel insurance in case of emergencies

 Travelling comes with its own set of risks, from lost luggage to health problems.
+While existing insurance policies may cover you when traveling in your own country, an international health insurance plan is needed in a foreign country.

 Make sure you've got a strong travel insurance policy before you set out.
 It's important for getting compensation if your flight is delayed or if your luggage gets lost, but it's also really vital in the case of an emergency!

 Keep up with travel rule changes and make sure you've got adequate coverage for all of the countries you plan to visit.
+Make sure your travel insurance covers you for emergency medical expenses!

 Not keeping copies of your documents